-Goal: Read the book What is That?
+Goal: Read the book The Apple

-Task 1 - Introduce the word 'is' and the book title.
+Task 1 - Introduce the word 'it' and the book title.

 • Instructor says: "We are going to read a new book today.
-It's called What is That?
+It's called The Apple.
 While we are reading the book, we can just check out the pictures and words and see what we notice.
-I'm going to point to the word 'is' as we go along."
+I'm going to point to the word 'it' as we go along."